kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 	<img src="{{site.baseurl | asset_path: page.id}}/touchdown.png">
 </div>

-In less than 3 months, it had more than 10,000 Twitter followers, was shared on Twitter thousands of times, caught the interest of [economists](https://twitter.com/R_Thaler/status/430103904278167552), [journalists](http://www.niemanlab.org/2013/12/yes-the-vikings-should-have-gone-for-it-on-4th-down-and-a-new-york-times-robot-knows-why/) and even the CEO of Twitter himself, [Dick Costolo](https://twitter.com/dickc/status/430125767867891712).
+By the end of the season, it had more than 10,000 Twitter followers – in the process, winning two bets with Marc Lavalee (original bet was 5,000 followers and then a double-or-nothing), who is now obligated to buy a beer for "every man, woman and child" in the NYT newsroom.

+Still, it's certainly not perfect.
+Here are some things that are wrong with it:

+- It probably took too long to launch.
+We published around Week 13.
+Officially we missed our goal by only five days, but in retrospect we could have published something less polished and improved it as it gained momentum.
+(This is hard for us newspaper people to do.)

+- It could feel more “live”.
+The lag between the end of the play and the analysis takes about a minute, but sometimes the delay on the play-by-play data lagged a bit, which meant you were getting bot analysis well after the other team started its drive.
+This isn't ideal, but there just isn't much we could do about it.

-It's certainly not perfect: it probably took too long to launch – we only started around Week 13 – and the lag between the end of the play and the analysis could feel more "live."
-Because it was programmed to analyze decisions that already happened, some aspects of N.F.L. play aren't captured well.
+- Because it was programmed to analyze decisions that already happened, some aspects of N.F.L. play aren't captured well.
 For example, when a team intentionally takes a penalty on 4th and 1 near midfield, the bot applauds the punt on 4th and 6 without properly scolding the 4th and 1.
+This particularly annoyed Aaron Schatz of Football Outsiders, who had no problem looking a gift bot in the mouth.

-And, as many statisticians have said, it could display uncertainty a little better than it does.
+- As many statisticians noted, it could display uncertainty better than it does.
+From my perspective, that's the most legitimate criticism, and we hope to improve on it next year.

+Here's a list of notable 4th Down bot links for the offseason:

+- [An intro post](http://www.advancednflstats.com/2013/12/new-feature-nyt-4th-down-bot.html) from Brian Burke when it was launched.
+"Even <em>I'm</em> tired of analyzing 4th downs."

+- A [thoughtful critique](http://statsbylopez.wordpress.com/2013/12/04/my-quick-thoughts-on-the-4th-down-bot/) from a statistician's perspective.

+- I talked about it on the [Advanced NFL Stats](http://www.advancednflstats.com/2014/01/podcast-episode-17-kevin-quealy.html) podcast.

+- Neiman Lab [wrote a feature](http://www.niemanlab.org/2013/12/yes-the-vikings-should-have-gone-for-it-on-4th-down-and-a-new-york-times-robot-knows-why/) on it.

+- Gigaom wrote [a long post](http://gigaom.com/2013/12/06/awesome-a-new-york-times-bot-is-second-guessing-nfl-coaches-on-twitter/) about it and then did [a longer feature](http://gigaom.com/2014/02/02/meet-the-fighter-pilot-trying-to-crack-the-code-of-nfl-data/) on [Brian Burke](https://twitter.com/Adv_NFL_Stats), who developed the statistical model that drives the bot.

+- For some reason, it had something to do with [brands and content strategy](http://contently.com/strategist/2013/12/11/i-never-thought-the-machines-would-take-over-but-then-i-met-the-ny-times-4th-down-bot/), though to be honest, this article makes little sense.

+- Nate Silver devoted three paragraphs of his [ESPN magazine cover story](http://espn.go.com/espn/story/_/id/10476210/nba-mlb-embrace-analytics-nfl-reluctant-espn-magazine) on the bot.

+Still, although I'm biased, I think it ended up being pretty cool and I enjoyed being a part of it.
+Hopefully we introduce a cousin or two this summer, too.
+If not, preseason is only 6 months away.